COURSE PRICE: $20.00

-Jill Turner, PTA, has worked in a busy PT healthcare agency for several years.
-One day, as she walked to her car, a stranger stepped up to her and asked if she was Jill Turner.
-When she said yes, the man handed her a summons and complaint.
-Jill was stunned and confused.
-She opened the envelope and read the enclosed documents.
-She did not recognize the name of the person who was bringing the “complaint”; neither did she remember the described incident.
-She didn’t know what to do.
-Jill had never purchased professional liability insurance for herself, but she was sure the agency had malpractice insurance.
+Francisco, a physical therapist assistant, has worked in a busy outpatient clinic for several years.
+One day, as he walked to his car, a stranger stepped up to him and asked if he was Francisco Acal.
+When he said yes, the man handed him a legal summons.
+Francisco was stunned and confused.
+He opened the envelope and read the enclosed documents.
+He did not recognize the name of the person who was bringing the “complaint,” and he did not remember the described incident.
+Francisco was unsure of what to do.
+He had never purchased professional liability insurance for himself, but he was sure that the clinic where he worked had malpractice insurance for its employees.

-The next morning everyone in the clinic was whispering about the suit, but no one had any information.
-The PT manager suggested Jill phone the legal department.
-When she did, the secretary asked Jill to come to the office.
-When Jill hurried in, she was met by a pleasant young man who introduced himself as an attorney.
-He explained that a patient had brought charges against everyone in the PT department who had any contact with the client.
-Jill was one of those people.
-He told her he would represent the agency and its employees and instructed her not to talk to anyone about the case or sign any written statement without his advice and counsel.
+The following morning everyone in the clinic was talking about the pending suit, but no one had any concrete information.
+The rehab director suggested that Francisco contact the clinic’s legal department.
+Francisco did so, and the secretary who answered the phone asked him to come to the office.
+When Francisco arrived in the legal department, he was met by a man who introduced himself as the facility’s attorney.
+He explained that a former patient had brought charges against everyone in the department who had had any contact with him, including Francisco.
+The attorney told Francisco that he would represent the agency and its employees and instructed him not to talk to anyone about the case or sign any written statement without his advice and counsel.

-After several months, the attorney informed her that the case had been settled out of court.
-Jill was enormously relieved, but decided she would purchase her own professional liability insurance so that in the future she would not be solely dependent on an employer’s legal counsel.
+After several months, the attorney informed Francisco that the case had been settled out of court.
+Francisco was enormously relieved but decided that he would purchase his own professional liability insurance so that in the future he would not be solely dependent on an employer’s legal counsel.

-Physical therapy provides important healthcare services for individuals of all ages.
-For that reason, physical therapist and physical therapy assistants must maintain the highest standards of professional conduct.
-These standards arise from ethical principles, fundamental concepts by which people gauge the rightness or wrongness of behavior, and laws, which flow from ethical principles and are limited to specific situations, codified by detailed language, and formulated by an authority with power to enforce them.
+As physical therapy providers assume an increasingly autonomous role in the delivery of rehabilitative services, it is of vital importance that they adhere strictly to existing laws and ethical principles.
+Physical therapists and physical therapist assistants are responsible for maintaining the highest standards of professional conduct.
+These standards arise from ethical principles, fundamental concepts by which people gauge the rightness or wrongness of behavior, and laws, which flow from ethical principles and are limited to specific situations, codified by detailed language and formulated by an authority with power to enforce them.

-Ethical standards of behavior have been identified by the American Physical Therapy Association and codified into law by in the Physical Therapy Practice Acts of states and other jurisdictions within the United States.
-Continuing competence in both ethics and jurisprudence is vital for those who provide physical therapy services to individuals throughout the nation.
+Ethical standards of behavior for physical therapy professionals have been identified by the American Physical Therapy Association and codified into law in California’s Physical Therapy Practice Act.
+Continuing competence in both ethics and jurisprudence is vital for all practicing physical therapy professionals, regardless of experience level or practice setting.

 American Physical Therapy Association (APTA).
 (2010b).
-Standards of ethical conduct for the physical therapist assistant.
-Retrieved July 2011 from http://www.apta.org
+Standards of Ethical Conduct for the Physical Therapist Assistant.
+Retrieved from http://www.apta.org